 From Suvarnabhumi Airport, you can get pretty much anywhere in Thailand, and we recommend Hua Hin.
 Thailand’s first beach resort, Hua Hin developed once the railway reached it from Bangkok and the Thai royal family built summer homes here.
 Today it provides a city atmosphere combined with the beach so it’s lively with plenty to do, but not too lively!

-Options for Travel from Suvarnabhumi Airport to Hua Hin
+Options for Travel from Bangkok Airport to Hua Hin

 Traveling from Suvarnabhumi Airport to Hua Hin is a popular tourist route so this means there are plenty of bus departures throughout the day that you can choose from.
 This makes it easy to catch a bus, and should mean that you won’t have to wait too long for a departure after your plane arrives.

 Bus Is the Cheapest Option From Bangkok Airport to Hua Hin